NVSL/CSE141pp-Tool-Moneta/docs/README_VAEXTENDED.md

 ```

-### `@extend_class` Decorator
+### `@extend\_class` Decorator

-**Note:** This is a legacy feature is not being used in the current iteration of Vaextended.
+**Note:** This is a legacy feature not being used in the current iteration of Vaextended.
 To add or modify additional functions, simply make those changes in the corresponding file in the `vaextended` directory.

 `vaextended/utils.py` has a decorator to make it easy to modify or add functions to existing classes in Vaex.
 If additional methods need to be modified or added to the `BqplotBackend` class, use the following format: